Our Team

 Madie Hamilton

 Madie is the Founder and Director of AgCentric, a consultancy supporting agribusinesses and rural organisations to turn strategy into practical outcomes.
-With over a decade of experience across operations, communications and industry leadership, she brings a strong track record in program delivery, stakeholder engagement and capability development.
+She brings a strong track record in program delivery, stakeholder engagement and capability development.
 Madie has held senior roles with the Australian Lot Feeders’ Association and Syngenta, and has led national events, leadership programs and industry initiatives.
 She works closely with teams to build confidence, strengthen connections and deliver meaningful outcomes across the sector.

 Sally Murfet